Realization of quintom dark energy after DESI DR2 in Nieh-Yan modified teleparallel gravity: Conclusion

 \section{Conclusion}

 Current observational data favor a dynamical dark energy with quintom-B behavior.
 However, in Einstein gravity with minimal couplings, the unavoidable instabilities in perturbations prevent either a single perfect fluid or a single kessence-like scalar field from realizing the quintom scenario.
 In this paper we proposed a possible way out of this difficulty by incorporating the dark energy into the NYTG model, which is a slight modification to the GR equivalent teleparallel gravity.
 In our model, the quintom dark energy is still represented by a single perfect fluid or a single kessence-like scalar field, but it has a direct coupling to the Nieh-Yan density.
 Through the analyses on the cosmological perturbations of this model, we showed that the introduced coupling brings an extra constraint and forces the gauge-invariant dark energy perturbation to vanish.
 In this way, the dark energy perturbation is removed from the menu of the dynamical degrees of freedom and the original instabilities in it are also eliminated.
-We also showed that the Nieh-Yan coupling of dark energy leads inevitably parity violations in gravitational waves.
-This can be considered as unique theoretical prediction of this mechanism, further signals the dynamical nature of dark energy, and is expected to be tested by future gravitational wave experiments.